Aauustiin/CSSUnityWorkshop/README.md

 pipe.transform.position += new Vector3(0, Random.Range(-2.5f, 2.5f));
 ```

 Much better!
+You should end up with something like [this](https://i.imgur.com/TRPn3mT.gifv).

 ### Game Over

 You may notice that our bird can go right through the pipe!
 We can remedy this by adding Box Collider 2D components to all of our sprites.
 The box collider will define the area within your sprite that cannot pass through other sprites.
-Your result should look something like this:
+Your result should look something like [this](https://i.imgur.com/k2iZoIa.gifv)

-ADD GIF HERE

 > Note: Adding collision to the pipes can be a little tricky.
 Remember to edit the prefab, rather than whatever's in the scene hierarchy.
 Also, remember that we want the box colliders to be on the "children" GameObjects, because they're the ones with the sprites.